kadimisetty/action-hero/README.md

 > [Introduction](#introduction) · [Quick Usage](#quick-usage) · __Help & FAQ__ · [Catalog](#catalog) · [Development](#development)

 ### On not capturing user argument exceptions
-`ArgumentParser` has a slightly unconventional approach to handling `ArgumentError`s.
+`argparse.ArgumentParser` has a slightly unconventional approach to handling `argparse.ArgumentError`s.
 Upon encountering one, it prints argument usage information, error and exits.
 I mention this, so you don't setup a `try/except` around `parser.parse_args()` to capture the exception.

 In order to maintain consistency with the rest of your `argparse` code, exceptions in `action_heroes` are also of type `argparse.ArgumentError`.
 More information can be found in [PEP 389](https://www.python.org/dev/peps/pep-0389/#id46).
-Since this is the expected behavior, I recommend you allow the exception to display usage information and exit.
+Since this is the expected behavior, I recommend you allow the exception to display usage information and exit as well.

 ### FAQ
 <dl>